The Handbags Desk

 Price ranges and when to stretch.
 Under $250 (JW Pei) buys structure and restraint in pebbled leather — a real bag, not a compromise. $350–$500 (Mansur Gavriel, Little Liffner, DeMellier, Polène) buys smooth full-grain leather and the silhouettes that earn second looks.
 Above $500, you are entering the adjacent tier (Cuyana, Saint Laurent outlet) where you get better interior construction but diminishing returns on materials.
 The honest sweet spot is the $400–$500 band — stretch there if the bag is your daily.

 When this guide does not apply.
-If you need a bag that protects a laptop in heavy rain, only DeMellier (with its padded sleeve) qualifies — the others will require a separate laptop sleeve, no exceptions.
+If you need a bag for heavy rain, use a weather-rated laptop sleeve no matter which tote you buy; leather care and zipper design are not the same as waterproof luggage.
 If you carry more than a laptop-plus-lunch, move up to a full-size tote (most picks have larger siblings); the minis and mediums here are deliberate.
 If the occasion is formal evenings, a tote is the wrong category entirely — look at structured top-handle bags or clutches.

 Keep browsing